“Measurement is fabulous. Unless you're busy measuring what's easy to measure as opposed to what's important” –Seth Godin.

 We’re measuring the execution times as a part of our search infrastructure.

-You can download the python source code from this repo here:
+You can download the Python source code from this repo here:

 https://github.com/opcito-technologies/PythonFlaskStatsDMySQLApp

-Using StatsD to monitor the Java-based application including jvm profiler and mysql.
+Using StatsD to monitor the Java-based application, including JVM profiler and MySQL.

 If you are wondering - how to integrate your application with StatsD, here is a link that will help you understand StatsD integration with Java application: